sakuli/sakuli.github.io/content/docs/enterprise/_index.md

 You can enter `n` when you have already entered the license information before.

-You can enter `Y` and than enter / paste the license key in the next prompt:
+You can enter `Y` and paste the license key in the next prompt:

 {{<highlight bash>}}
 ?
 Please enter your license key: